Updated: March 11, 2021

 While we wait to see what the future will bring, here are some of the procedures we are using to make it safe for us and our clients to work together.

 - We are open with staff members in the office during regular business hours.
-Most of us are working remotely.
+Some of us are working remotely.
 This means we are available for telephone meetings and teleconferences during regular office hours as usual and can schedule office appointments when necessary.

 - We have Zoom available for teleconference meetings with clients individually or when group meetings are necessary.